-Last year, I begged Mr. Woodsy to make a spooky fence for our front yard.
-After quite a bit of convincing and brainstorming together he decided he would tackle this project for me us.
-We decided to use pallets to give a rustic feel and to keep the cost of materials down.
-Essentially this project was free for us other than all the time spent creating the fences.
+Years ago, I begged my husband to make a spooky fence for our front yard.
+After quite a bit of convincing and brainstorming together he decided he would tackle this project for us.

 - Wood Pallets